 Another argument about deadlifts has to do with reps per set and how those reps are performed in terms of breaks between repetitions.
 Many powerlifters argue that since the deadlift is done for a single without the benefit of the stretch shorten cycle, it should be trained that way: single reps from a dead stop.
 From a powerlifting performance standpoint, they may not be incorrect.

 A similar argument holds that it’s dangerous to do repetitions in the deadlift since technique will degrade with repetitions (low-back fatigue is usually cited).
 Maybe.
-Many lifters have done high rep sets (5-8 or even higher) in good form so it can be done.
+Lifters who are built for the movement have done them for higher repetitions.
+So it can be done.
+For most it may not be worth the risk as even small technique deterioration can get risky.

 Another issue is what to do between reps.
 The three basic options are to